midDygithub/learngit/readme.txt

 git is a distributal version control system

-git is free software distribute under the GPL.
+git is free software distribute under the world

+hi boy